MytraAI/protoc-gen-jsonschema/README.md

 -----------------

 - One JSONSchema file is generated for each root-level proto message and ENUM.
 These are intended to be stand alone self-contained schemas which can be used to validate a payload derived from their source proto message
+- **Dependency Resolution**: When a proto file imports another proto file, the plugin now generates separate JSONSchema files for the dependencies and uses `$ref` to reference them instead of duplicating definitions
+- **Dependency Tree Processing**: Files are processed in dependency order, ensuring base dependencies are generated before files that depend on them
 - Nested message schemas become [referenced "definitions"](https://cswr.github.io/JsonSchema/spec/definitions_references/).
 This means that you know the name of the proto message they came from, and their schema is not duplicated (within the context of one JSONSchema file at least)